By : Alexandra Picard / Photo : Juan Diego Rivera

 Where does underwater rugby come from?

 It was in Germany in 1961 that underwater rugby was created.
-Its conception was to make the training of diving clubs more stimulating.
-Over the years, some decided to make it a local competition.
-This is how a craze was created and many enthusiasts spread their passion for this sport on the international scene.
+Its design was intended to make the training of diving clubs more stimulating.
+Over the years, some have decided to make it a local competition.
+This is how a craze was created and several followers spread their passion for this sport on the international scene.
+A world championship is also held every 4 years.

 In Canada, rugby appeared in 2008 in Toronto.
 In Montreal, a team was created in 2011 within the CAMO club.